Here's what to do if your internet service seems to be running slowly

 If you don't have a password on your wireless access point, someone might be using your internet without your knowledge.
 Set a password on your wireless router to help prevent any unauthorized use.
 If you have a password set and suspect too many people know it, considering changing it.

 A router can have a significant effect on the performance of your service.
-Since all devices in your home connect through the router, it can be the bottleneck that hampers your service -- especially if you have more than one user on your network simultaneously.
-To find out, connect your computer directly to your W-iFi Wi-Fi modem, bypassing your router.
-If speeds increase and slowness issues go away, your router could be faulty or misconfigured.
+Since all devices in your home connect through the router, it can be the bottleneck that hampers your service - especially if you have more than one user on your network simultaneously.
+To find out, connect your computer directly to your Wi-Fi modem, bypassing your router.
+If speeds increase and slow speed issues go away, your router could be faulty or misconfigured.

 Occasionally technical glitches on our side gum up the network and disrupt service.
 During any outage, we'll record an automated message on our customer care help line.
 Since an outage is often localized, we try to tailor our outage message to the caller.
 If you call from the phone number we have for you in our account records, you should hear any message for your area automatically.